 This vision is supported by the three following objectives which reflect the waste hierarchy, whereby waste avoidance is the most preferred outcome and disposal is the least preferred:

-- Recover – Western Australians recover more value and resources from waste; and,
+- recover – Western Australians recover more value and resources from waste

-The Waste Authority’s objectives and priorities in 2019-20 and for the subsequent four financial years align directly with the objectives of the Waste Strategy and are guided by the Action Plan which focuses on the highest priority strategies.
+The Waste Authority’s objectives and priorities in 2020-21 align directly with the objectives of the Waste Strategy and are guided by the Action Plan which focuses on the highest priority strategies.